tylert/tylert.github.io/source/phone_goop.rst

 1. Go to "Settings -> About phone", tap "Build number" 7 times
 1. Go to "Developer options" and enable "Android debugging" (ADB USB debugging)
 1. Enable OEM unlocking in Developer options
-1. On your computer, download the requisite LineageOS and TWRP images for your phone
+1. On your computer, download the requisite /e/ and TWRP images for your phone

 Actually upgrading your phone